EfrainAD/100_Days_of_Python/README.md

 2. I added a option to end the program.
 I didn't like it went forever in the demo.
 3. I did like how I implemented the other to options of starting over or continuing with the last number.
 4. I change my code to add the trick with dict.
 Very nice.

+Day 11:

+1. I used a card list to make it more realistic.
+2. I used A, K, Q, and J cards and not just display 10 or 11 for those.
+This was more work to count the score, but it was well worth it.
+3. I displayed the cards wihout it showing an array format when it printed to the screen.
+Looks better.
+4. I displayed the computers faced down cards as [].
+So the player/user can see how many cards the computer took.
+As you would in a real game.
+5. I changed the way it displays with printing new lines to help it be more readable.
+6. I did have to go back and add the black jack win rule.
+I had already learned how the video solved that.
+So I don't know how I would have done it.